I had clawed my way through a decade of proving myself, balancing a career in aviation software

 Vision Films.

-seven-figure forecasts.
+They sent paperwork.
+Glossy projections.
+Territories spanning 60 countries.
+Seven-figure forecasts.
 The kind of documents that make you exhale and whisper, Finally.

-I signed.
+So I signed.

-And from that moment forward, it was hell.
+And from that moment forward it was hell.

 My million-dollar film reduced to spreadsheets that looked like riddles.

-It was psychological warfare.
+It’s psychological warfare.

-They had trusted me with their lives.
+They trusted me with their money.

 And I had trusted thieves.